 iErgoFit

-This does not mean you should stop using the injured area completely, it simply means we need to find a balance of too much or too little.
+This does not mean you should stop using the injured area completely.
+It simply means we need to find a balance of too much or too little.

 • Remember to gradually introduce any change, such as volume, load, change in environment (ex: running on treadmill to running outdoors), change in shoes, etc.

-In summary if you exceed your tissue tolerance an injury will likely occur.
+In summary, if you exceed your tissue tolerance an injury will likely occur.
 A gradual increase in load, over adequate time will optimize and strengthen the tissues allowing greater tolerance in the long run!

 Scroll to Top